 How to Run Longer Distances: 20 Tips from a Run Coach

 If you want to know how to run longer distances, this post is for you.
-As a running coach, I have helped many runners improve their endurance - from beginners training for their first 5K to marathon runners preparing for 26.2 miles.
+As a running coach, I have helped many runners improve their endurance - from beginner runners for their first 5K to marathon runners preparing for 26.2 miles.
 Whether you’re new to running, just getting back into running after a break, or an experienced runner who wants to conquer longer races, this guide will help you run longer.
+Following a running training plan for your running routine is also key to improving your endurance and running speed.

 Training Principles to Help You Run Farther